Scroll to learn more about the Wond II Project.

 The Wond II Project will create an electromagnetic accessory for your stringed instrument to give you vibration control, acoustic synthesis and the tactile sensation of strumming and plucking the strings with a magnetic pick.
 It’s analog, it’s digital, it’s even physical.
 And now, thanks to the strong support we received in January, the Wond II Project is funded and active.
 Work is going on right now, bringing the Wond II concept into reality!

 I am so encouraged and motivated by all the supporters who have already joined the Wond II Project.
-Yes, you can still join up, and it is better to join now because the cost will go up as we get closer to delivery.
-Once you join you’ll be shown much of the work as the Wond II takes shape, and you’ll also have opportunities to weigh in on feature decisions.
+Yes, you can still join up, and it is better to join now ahead of what we hope will be high demand and possible shortages.
+Also, the price of the Wond II will be higher when we are in production.
+Once you join you’ll be able to watch behind the scenes as the Wond II takes shape and you’ll have opportunities to weigh in on feature decisions.
 Together lets make the Wond II an indispensable musical tool for all players of stringed instruments!

 Join the Wond II Project now!